-Cultural Resources Management Plan AKLNG-6020-CRM-PLN-DOC-00001
+ALASKA LNG Cultural Resources Management Plan AKLNG-6020-CRM-PLN-DOC-00001

-Revision No. B
+Revision No. C

-February 10, 2021
+May 27, 2021

 PUBLIC Page 18

+The remainder of this section discusses consultation between 2014 and finalization of the CRMP.
+An overview of the PA is provided in the following Section 3.1.
+Guidance for future consultation is provided in Sections 3.2 and 6.2 and consultation work will be documented in the annual PA reports.
 Consultation began on the Project in October of 2014, in the 'pre-filing' phase of the Project.
 FERC has conducted consultation (as required by 36 CFR 800.2) with federal, state, and local land-managing agencies as well as ANCSA corporations that own lands within the Project area.
 Additionally, FERC consulted with tribes, and other organizations and individuals with a demonstrated interest in the Project.